-Posted by Gary Burger on September 13, 2016 in In the News
+Posted by Gary Burger on September 13, 2016 in Law

 An article in the St. Louis Post Dispatch by Pat Gauen gave me the idea to blog a little about jury duty.
 Every United States Citizen is guaranteed the right to a jury trial pursuant to the 7th Amendment to the United States Constitution.
 This system was first guaranteed by the Magna Carta in England hundreds and hundreds of years ago.
 It’s an amazing system that provides our peers the ability to resolve disputes between citizens of the United States and to decide criminal to conviction under criminal laws.
 Such an important part of our system, but people take it for granted.
 People many times don’t look forward to jury duty and its obligations.
 It sure beats the alternative of having government officials come in as bureaucrats or royalty to decide our claims and crimes like in other countries.